skip to content

 Equinor “street view” for platforms and plants

 Wouldn’t it be great if Google Street View and Google Maps could show where to go in the vast jungle of pipes and valves in a plant?
 Our specialists agreed, and developed Echo, a “street view” and visualisation tool for digital twins.
-It is not easy to find the exact valve or a pump that needs fixing.
-Or it used to be difficult.
-With Echo it is easier to find the way than to get lost.
 The operators have all they need on a tablet, and can find equipment, simulate modifications, plan maintenance and collaborate in real-time.
 Or just find their way back to the office.

 3D printing parts to cut costs and emissions